teracow/googliser/README.md

 ---
 This is a **[BASH](https://en.wikipedia.org/wiki/Bash_\(Unix_shell\))** script to perform fast image downloads sourced from **[Google Images](https://www.google.com/imghp?hl=en)** based on a specified search-phrase.
 It's a web-page scraper that feeds a list of original image URLs to [Wget](https://en.wikipedia.org/wiki/Wget) (or [cURL](https://github.com/curl/curl)) to download images in parallel, then combine them using ImageMagick's [montage](http://www.imagemagick.org/Usage/montage/#montage) into a single gallery image.
 The idea is to build a picture of a phrase.

-This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google's various page-code changes from  April 2016 to June 2018.
+This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google's various page-code changes from April 2016 to the present.

 Big thanks to [dardo82](https://gist.github.com/dardo82/567eac882b678badfd097bae501b64e2) and [stevemart](https://github.com/stevemart) for their work on macOS compatibility.
 Their mods have been incorporated into this script.